open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 ```

-Endpoint and credentials details for Grafana Cloud users are available using the Grafana Cloud "OpenTelemetry Collector" connection tile.
+* The OTLP HTTP endpoint URL and credentials details for Grafana Cloud users are available using the Grafana Cloud "OpenTelemetry Collector" connection tile.

-The promotion of OpenTelemetry attributes and resource attributes to Loki labels using the `loki.attribute.labels` and `loki.resource.labels` hints is replaced by the list of promoted attributes managed centrally in Loki.
+* The promotion of OpenTelemetry attributes and resource attributes to Loki labels using the `loki.attribute.labels` and `loki.resource.labels` hints is replaced by the list of promoted attributes managed centrally in Loki.
-The default list of resource attributes promoted as labels (see above) should be sufficient for most use cases.
+* The default list of resource attributes promoted as labels (see above) should be sufficient for most use cases.
-ℹ️ Changes can be made to this list using the Loki distributor configuration parameter `default_resource_attributes_as_index_labels` ([here](https://grafana.com/docs/loki/latest/configure/\#distributor)) for self managed instances and opening a support ticket for Grafana Cloud.
+* ℹ️ Changes can be made to this list using the Loki distributor configuration parameter `default_resource_attributes_as_index_labels` ([here](https://grafana.com/docs/loki/latest/configure/\#distributor)) for self managed instances and opening a support ticket for Grafana Cloud.

 ### LogQL query changes

-#### From `job` and `instance` to `service_name`, `service_namespace`, and `service_instance_id` {#from-`job`-and-`instance`-to-`service_name`,-`service_namespace`,-and-`service_instance_id`}
+#### From `job` and `instance` to `service_name`, `service_namespace`, and `service_instance_id`

 The Loki labels `job` and `instance` are no longer generated and are replaced by the `service_name`, `service_namespace`, and `service_instance_id` labels.